fredgomide/phase-0-tracks/version-control/git-definitions.md

-# Git Definitions - Fred Version
+# Git Definitions - Fred Version _Tag Teacher

 **Instructions: ** Define each of the following Git concepts.